its-anamika-anand/Tic-Tac-Toe/README.md

 - Easy-to-understand code for anyone to modify or improve
 - Support for different board sizes and rules in future versions

-## Requirements

-- Python 3.x or higher (for terminal-based implementation)
-- A graphical library (like `tkinter` or `pygame`) for GUI-based versions
-- An internet connection (optional, for downloading dependencies if needed)

 ## Installation